 If anybody having used the piece finds necessary updates, please leave a message or feedback.
 Thanks!

 Plan your Beijing tour?
-Most foreign travelers feel very safe when traveling in Beijing.
+Most foreign travellers feel very safe when travelling in Beijing.
 But that doesn’t mean you should lower your vigilance on possible travel scams in Beijing.

 Whether you enter on your own or taken by a Chinese “friend.”, in most cases you are in for a trap!
 It is a karaoke place.
 You enter the room to sing a few songs and have a few beers.
 Suddenly girls appear and want to drink with you.
 Then suddenly a cart appears with lots of snacks and beer.

 The snacks are NOT free and they are expensive–but more on that later.
 The girl wants a brandy and you say okay.
 You will end up paying huge amount of money!
 Just avoid KTV!

 At some heavy tourist areas (like Tiananmen Square，Wangfujing Street…), you will be approached by one or three attractive females or gentlemen, who are willing to have a natural and nice talk with you or even give you a free tour of hutong in a polite way.
 She or he will talk about the interesting things in Beijing, or talk about the culture or history of your home country and even world affairs!

 Then if everything goes smoothly, then invite you to a traditional Chinese tea shops or ceremony.
 The whole ceremony proceeds then at the end of the ceremony your “friends” will ask you to pick out some favourite teas.
 So the scam start when it comes time to pay the bill, and it can again run into the hundreds or thousands of dollars.
 Simply don’t go for it!

 To make the tea scam more natural, they pretend to be very friendly.
 They even don’t suggest you pay the whole amount.
 It is to be split between you and your “friends”.
 So you will see them pay their part.
 It is a scam!